|1 – Introduction

 - Transportation Management: Students learn national and international laws that exist to regulate the transport of goods both domestically and internationally, as well as the safest way to store and transport different types of goods.
 Additionally, students are taught the most effective way to schedule transportation and how to manage unexpected delays.

-What Unique Career Paths Can I Pursue With an MBA Specializing in Supply Chain Management?
+What Unique Career Paths Can I Pursue With an MBA Program Specializing in Supply Chain Management?

-Graduates of online MBA programs in supply chain management have a variety of options when it comes to career choices.
-Graduates of this program have unique insight into the importance of business relations and have the training required to reduce supply chain costs.
+Graduates of online MBA programs in supply chain management have various options when it comes to career choices.
+Graduates of this program have a unique insight into the importance of business relations and have the training required to reduce supply chain costs.

-While many graduates move on to take on roles within the supply chain of large corporations, others work with small to mid-sized organizations in roles such as operations managers, cost estimators and logisticians.
+While many graduates move on to take on roles within large corporations’ supply chain, others work with small to mid-sized organizations in roles such as operations managers, cost estimators, and logisticians.
 Thanks to the business management skills online MBA graduates possess, they often find themselves moving up the ranks quickly.
 It’s not uncommon to find graduates of these programs in top-level management roles.

-The list below offers just a few ideas of career paths that are available to graduates of online MBA programs with a concentration in supply chain management.
+The list below offers just a few ideas of career paths available to graduates of online MBA programs with a concentration in supply chain management.

 Logisticians3 are responsible for coordinating the movement of product from supplier to consumer.
 Their role includes product and inventory planning, procurement, transport, distribution and delivery of goods.
 Some of the day-to-day duties that a logistician may find themselves taking on include: